blalelimit/media-processing-python/README.md

 # Features
 * webapp.py -> Webapp deployed using Flask framework
-* main.ipynb -> Jupyter Notebook with same functionality as the scripts.
+* notebooks/main.ipynb -> Jupyter Notebook with same functionality as the scripts.
-* probe.ipynb -> Jupyter Notebook for audio and video probing.
+* notebooks/probe.ipynb -> Jupyter Notebook for audio and video probing.
-* scripts -> Folder containing python files for media conversion and processing.

 # Scripts